 I’ve got the post here that is scheduled to Sara Nguyen Online and the same post scheduled to Social Media Rocketeer.
 I didn’t have to type two separate posts.
 I was able to do a few clicks and got it to schedule to the other page as well.

 Now, the last way that you can actually schedule post using Creator Studio is by, the first way I showed you was from the Home page.
-So we went to home, we post something or we selected, Upload video.
+We went to home, we post something or we selected, Upload video.

 Now the second way is from the Content library.
 On the top right-hand corner here is Upload videos.
-So if you’re uploading videos, here’s another place that you can do it just in case you wanted another option.
+If you’re uploading videos, here’s another place that you can do it just in case you wanted another option.

 But you can do that as well from the post sections.
-So there you go.
-So hopefully that was helpful.
+There you go.
+Hopefully that was helpful.
 And you are now very, very clear on how you can schedule your post to Facebook using their own free scheduler under Creator Studio.

 And if you’re looking for more ways to grow your business using Facebook, make sure you grab a copy of my Facebook Live Cheat Sheets.
 It’s a super simple guide to get you up and streaming on Facebook live, even if you’ve never hit record before.